vvduth/quicksight-01/markdown/ai_ml/ai_multitools_agent.md

 ]

 ```

-* after that, we can create a def execute_tool_call(tool_call) -> str: to execute the tool call when the agent decides to use a tool and return the result as a string. the fucn will get the tool name and arguments from the tool_call object, look up the corresponding function from available_functions dictionary, and call it with the provided arguments. if the function call is successful, it returns the result as a string. if there's an error during the function call, it catches the exception and returns an error message.
+### Tool Execution Handler

+The `execute_tool_call()` function serves as the bridge between the AI agent and our Python functions.
+When the agent decides to use a tool, this function:

+1. Extracts the function name and arguments from the tool call
+2. Looks up the corresponding function in the `available_functions` dictionary
+3. Executes the function with the provided arguments
+4. Returns the result as a string for the AI to process
+5. Handles errors gracefully by returning descriptive error messages

 ```python
 def execute_tool_call(tool_call) -> str: